Preoccupation limits seeing ∙

 Hebrews 5:14 Those who have their powers of discernment trained by constant practice to distinguish good from evil.

 We should expect to see the Lord Jesus Christ and hear His voice as we walk through life.
 The more familiar and acquainted we become with Him, the more we see Him.

 In the Gospel of John, some outsiders, probably Gentiles, came to worship.
 They had undoubtedly heard the stories about the Lord Jesus Christ, and they were excited to meet and spend time with Him.
 They came to Philip.

 John 12:21 “Sir, we wish to see Jesus.”

-If you wish to see the Lord Jesus Christ, pray that the eyes of your heart may be enlightened to be enabled to do so.
-This is Paul’s prayer for all the Father’s children.
+If you wish to see the Lord Jesus Christ, pray for the eyes of your heart to be enlightened.
+This is Paul’s prayer for every child of the King.

 18 I pray that your hearts will be flooded with light so that you can understand the confident hope he has given to those he called – his holy people who are his rich and glorious inheritance.

 19 I also pray that you will understand the incredible greatness of God’s power for us who believe him.

 It is common for people as they age to have cataract surgery.
 Over the years, their vision has become blurred and even discolored.
 Modern medical science has made the procedure quick and easy, and very safe, one done by the hands of an excellent eye surgeon.
 Our spiritual eyes are often blurred, and our spiritual eyesight is significantly diminished.
 Paul prays that the Father will perform spiritual surgery in order to sharpen our spiritual eyes.

 © Dr. H 2022